American School for the Deaf: History

-The impetus behind its founding was the fact that Alice Cogswell, the daughter of wealthy local surgeon Mason Fitch Cogswell, was deafened in childhood by fever at a time when the British schools were an unacceptable substitute for a local school.
+The impetus behind its founding was that Alice Cogswell, the daughter of wealthy local surgeon Mason Fitch Cogswell, was deafened in childhood by fever at a time when the British schools were an unacceptable substitute for a local school.
 Cogswell prevailed upon the young Gallaudet (who had recently graduated from Yale University's School of Divinity and had begun studying at Andover).
 Gallaudet met young Alice in Hartford, where he was recovering from illness.